-As seen previously (Figure D-38) areas in Carpinteria that have been identified as vulnerable to displacement are located in the southwestern portion of the city.
-Since the candidate sites for rezoning are located in the central and eastern portions of the city, the sites inventory furthers fair housing objectives by avoiding concentrating future housing development in areas with high displacement.
+As seen previously (Figure D-3438) areas in Carpinteria that have been identified as vulnerable to displacement are located in the southwestern portion of the city.
+Since the candidate sites for rezoning are located in the central and eastern portions of the city, the sites inventory furthers fair housing objectives and does not concentrate by avoiding concentrating future housing development in areas with high displacement.

-Figure D-39 Census Tract Map - Carpinteria
+Figure D-3539 Census Tract Map - Carpinteria